Bylaws of the Appalachian Trail Conservancy

 All Directors shall disclose to the Board any possible conflict of interest at the earliest practical time, not less than annually.

 Interested Directors may be counted in determining the presence of a quorum at a meeting of the Board that authorizes a contract or transaction specified in this section.

 Article 13.
 Amendment of Bylaws

 The Bylaws, upon proper motion by a member and second by a member of the Conservancy, may be amended by a two‐thirds vote of the members of the Conservancy voting at any regular meeting of the members when a quorum is present.
 The Bylaws also may be amended, including amendments to change quorum or voting requirements, by a two‐thirds vote of the Board.
 Such vote may be taken at any meeting of the Board.
-When changes to the Bylaws are proposed by the Governance Committee, the Board will allow a month to elapse prior to formalizing those changes; further, such changes shall be published either in the primary publications of the Conservancy and / or its official website, along with an explanation of the reason for such changes.
+When changes to the Bylaws are proposed by the Governance Committee, the Board will allow thirty (30) days to elapse prior to voting on whether to adopt those changes; further, such changes shall be published either in the primary publications of the Conservancy and / or its official website, along with an explanation of the reason for such changes.

 As amended June 30, 2020, by the Board of Directors.